PeterWone/Antipodean/spike/treadmill-6-centralism.md

 *Cut to: Later scene showing other merchants making similar arrangements.*

 **NARRATOR (V.O.):** When all power flows through a single point, that point becomes valuable to influence.
 And influence, once purchased, becomes precedent.
+But more than that—centralization sends a signal to every predator within reach: here is where the real power lies.
+Here is what's worth capturing.

+*SCENE: A broader view showing merchants, foreign ambassadors, and ambitious nobles all converging on the same temples and palaces, each seeking their own arrangements.*

+**NARRATOR (V.O.):** The Egyptian priesthood didn't just become corrupt—it became a magnet for corruption, drawing every ambitious schemer who understood that controlling the center meant controlling everything.

 *SCENE: Roman imperial court, later Empire.
 SENATOR GAIUS MAXIMUS meets privately with PRAETORIAN PREFECT SEJANUS.*